 Lewis and Clark County Dog Control Ordinance Summary

-Vaccinations: All dogs 6 months or older must be vaccinated against rabies.
+Vaccinations (4-2006-14): All dogs 6 months or older must be vaccinated against rabies.
+Rabies vaccinations are not an over the counter vaccine.
+Only a licensed Veterinarian can administer this to your animal.
 The vaccinations must be kept current and the rabies tag must be worn on the dogs collar or harness.

-License: All dogs in the dog control district, 6 months or older, must be licensed.
-The licenses expire on January 31st and are delinquent after March 1st.
-Purchase licenses at the County Treasurer's Office.
-You will need a copy of the dogs rabies vaccination certificate.
-The fee is $15 for spayed or neutered dogs, $25 for unaltered dogs.
-After March 1st, a $5 delinquent fee is added.
-Dog Licenses for the current year are now available at the City-County building, 316 N Park, room 113.
+License (4-2006-12): All dogs in the dog control district, 6 months or older, must be licensed.
+The licenses expire on January 31st and is considered delinquent after March 1st of each year.
+You can purchase the dog licenses at the County Treasurer's Office, Property Tax Office (room 147).
+You will need your animals current rabies certificate showing when the rabies vaccination was given and when the booster is due.
+The Dog License is $15 for spayed or neutered dogs and $25 for unaltered dogs.
+If you are purchasing after March 1st, a $5 delinquent fee will be added on.
+Dog Licenses for the current year are now available at the City-County building, 316 N Park, room 147 or at the Lewis and Clark Humane Society, 2112 Custer Avenue.
 You may also download the application here.
-(Word) (PDF)

-Restraint: All dogs in the dog control district must be on their owners property, in vehicle, on a leash or under voice control at all times.
+Restraint (4-2006-13): All dogs in the dog control district must be on their owners property, in a vehicle, on a leash or under voice control at all times.

-Public Nuisance: is defined as any dog that threatens, injures, or damages people or property, livestock or other pets, an abandoned dog or a barking dog.
+Public Nuisance (4-2006-9): is defined as any dog that threatens, injures, or damages people or property, livestock or other pets; an abandoned dog; or a barking dog.

-Any dog in violation of the above may be impounded at the Humane Society.
-After 3 days, the dog may be euthanized or placed for adoption.
-The impound fee is $25 plus $15/day boarding.
-The fines for violations of the above are $50- first offense, $75 - second offense, $150 - third and subsequent offenses.
+Any dog in violation of the above listed ordinances may be impounded at the Lewis and Clark Humane Society.
+After 3 days (72 hours), the dog may be placed up for adoption or humanly euthanized.
+The impound fee is $25 plus $20/day boarding fee.
+The fines for violations of the above are $50 for the first offense, $75 for the second offense, and $150 for the third and subsequent offenses.

-Vicious Dogs: any dog that without provocation bites or attempts to bite any person or that has killed or injured another animal, the penalty for the 1st offense is a fine of $200 or destruction of the dog or both.
+Vicious Dogs (4-2006-10): any dog that without provocation bites or attempts to bite any person; or that has killed or injured another animal.
+The penalty for the 1st offense is a fine of $200 or destruction of the dog or both.
 For a second offense, the fine is $500 and the dog is destroyed.

 This is a summary of the Animal Control Ordinance.
 If you have any questions please call Sheriff's dispatch 447-8293 to speak with the Animal Control officer.